Submissions

 SECTION 1 – Initial submissions - Submit your way

-Sociobiology provides a free-of-cost publication for authors and open access for readers.
+Sociobiology offers a free publication for authors and open access to readers.

 1.1 – Instructions for Manuscript Preparation

-Aiming to simplify the manuscript submission process, we are accepting INITIAL submissions to be presented in the format of your preference.
+To facilitate manuscript submission, we accept initial submissions in the format of your choice.
 This should allow authors, editors, and referees to focus on the quality of the reported science, saving valuable time for everyone involved.
 Only after your manuscript is accepted and enters the editing stage will you be required to present a version in Sociobiology's format (shown in SECTION 2).
-The editors will access this version and decide whether its standards justify further analysis by the referees.
+The editors will access the initial version and decide whether its standards justify further analysis by the referees.
 Please be aware that whatever format you choose:

 b) use .PDF, .DOC, or .RTF format